kevinherron/pi-server/README.md

 Running PiServer
 ---------
-With the above done and in place, simply invoke `sudo bin/pi-server.sh start`
+With the above done and in place, simply invoke `sudo bin/pi-server.sh start` and wait.

+...and wait.
+Really.
+It takes 3-4 minutes to start right now.
+You can tail the logs with `tail -f logs/wrapper.log | cut -d '|' -f 4` and watch for a message about binding endpoints to know when it's started.